jooyoungseo/ezviewr/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* Please ignore the previous submission as this one has more correct information about the authorship.
+* Please ignore the previous submission as this one has more correct information about the authorship and example field.